Shameel123/Understanding-Holy-Quran/Notes/2. Surah Al-Baqarah/Ruku 8/README.md

 Ayat 71:
 - Moses answered: “Lo!
 He says, she is a cow unyoked to plough the earth or to water the tillage, one that has been kept secure, with no blemish on her!”
 Thereupon they cried out: “Now you have come forth with the information that will direct us aright.”
 - They were now compelete sure of who the cow was.
-- Quran shareef mentions that they did not want to do it.
+- Quran shareef mentions that they did not want to sacrifice the cow.